 State Farm Medicare Supplemental Insurance Plan G

-With State Farm’s Plan G Medigap policy, candidates get similar advantages with Plan F, however, the Part B deductible is not covered.
+With State Farm’s Plan G Medigap policy, candidates get similar advantages with Plan F, however, the Part B deductible is not covered ($203 in 2021).
 This option is a good match for those who want plan B excess charges covered but cannot afford the more comprehensive plan F. Medicare supplement Plan G offers the core benefits provided by Original Medicare Part A, as well as Part A deductible.
 This option also offers the following coverage: